Introduction

 Security’s Science and Technology Directorate has partnered with industry and academic

-• Another operational measure is the implementation of a security management plan.
+organizations to develop technologies and techniques to secure drones. - Another operational measure is the implementation of a security management plan.
 This plan

 should include risk assessments, policies and procedures for incident response, and regular